yrdsb-peths/intro-to-github-owenchlee/README.md

 1. Click the `pen` symbol above.

-2. Enter your First Name: Owen
+2. Enter your First Name: owen

 3. Enter your favourite animal: Dog